 An internationally recognized criminal defense lawyer, Nancy Hollander joined the firm in 1980 and became a partner in 1983.
-She is also an Associate Tenant at London’s Doughty Street Chambers, which specializes in criminal law, international law, and human rights.
-Ms. Hollander has been admitted to practice in the U.S. Supreme Court, nine U.S. Courts of Appeal, seven U.S. District Courts, the United States Army Court of Criminal Appeals, The Court of Appeals for the Armed Forces and New Mexico.
+She is also an Associate Tenant at London’s Doughty Street Chambers, and is Of Counsel with the Geneva Firm of Savolainen Avocats.
+She has been admitted to practice in the U.S. Supreme Court, nine U.S. Courts of Appeal, seven U.S. District Courts, the United States Army Court of Criminal Appeals, The Court of Appeals for the Armed Forces and New Mexico.
 She is also on the list of counsel for the International Criminal Court (ICC) as well as the Department of Defense’s Pool of Qualified Civilian Defense Counsel for Military Commissions.

 For her other client at Guantanamo, Abd Rahim Al-Nashiri, who is facing the death penalty, she has won two cases in the European Court of Human Rights, providing funds for his family and accountability for his torture at the hands of agents of the US government.
 She continues to represent him in European venues.